meshy-dev/Meshy-guide/README.md

 This repository is a central hub for Meshy usage guides, workflow templates, and best practices.

-- [3D Printing Workflow](./workflows/3d-printing.md) — From text prompt to physical print with Bambu Studio and OrcaSlicer
+- [3D Printing Workflow] — From text prompt to physical print with Bambu Studio and OrcaSlicer
-- [Gaming Asset Pipeline](./workflows/gaming.md) — Generating and importing rigged characters into Unity and Unreal
+- [Gaming Asset Pipeline] — Generating and importing rigged characters into Unity and Unreal
-- [API Integration Guide](./workflows/api-integration.md) — Using the Meshy REST API in production pipelines
+- [API Integration Guide] — Using the Meshy REST API in production pipelines
-- [Prompt Writing Guide](./workflows/prompt-guide.md) — How to write prompts that produce better 3D results
+- [Prompt Writing Guide] — How to write prompts that produce better 3D results

----

 ---

 ## Who Uses Meshy?